- Docs Home

 - Specifying an exact point in time (recommended): If you need TiDB to read data that is globally consistent from a specific point in time without violating the isolation level, you can specify the corresponding timestamp of that point in time in the query statement.
 For detailed usage, see

-clause. - Specifying a time range: If you need TiDB to read the data as new as possible within a time range without violating the isolation level, you can specify the time range in the query statement.
+AS OF TIMESTAMPclause. - Specifying a time range: If you need TiDB to read the data as new as possible within a time range without violating the isolation level, you can specify the time range in the query statement.
 Within the specified time range, TiDB selects a suitable timestamp to read the corresponding data.
 "Suitable" means there are no transactions that start before this timestamp and have not been committed on the accessed replica, that is, TiDB can perform read operations on the accessed replica and the read operations are not blocked.
 For detailed usage, refer to the introduction of the

-AS OF TIMESTAMP
+AS OF TIMESTAMPClause and theTIDB_BOUNDED_STALENESSfunction.

 - Specifying an exact point in time (recommended): If you need TiDB to read data that is globally consistent from a specific point in time without violating the isolation level, you can specify the corresponding timestamp of that point in time in the query statement.
 For detailed usage, see